International Legion (Ukraine): Formation of the unit

+The arriving volunteers were initially registered at Lviv From there, they were transferred to the Yavoriv military base where recruits were sorted according to their previous military experience.
+Some volunteers, known derisively as "screamers", had arrived with no military training; many of these turned for home after the base was attacked by a Russian missile on 13 March, possibly prompted by inexperienced volunteers posting their whereabouts on social media.
+Some veteran volunteers decided not to wait at the base to be organised into units, but made their own way towards the front line, hoping to be accepted into existing combat formations.

-Foreign volunteers had come to Ukraine in 2014, to join the fight against Russian separatist forces as members of Ukrainian volunteer battalions that have been created after the start of the War in the Donbas.
+Foreign volunteers had first come to Ukraine in 2014, to join the fight against Russian separatist forces as members of Ukrainian volunteer battalions that have been created after the start of the War in the Donbas.
 Most foreign fighters arrived throughout the summer of 2014, and on 6 October 2014, the Ukrainian parliament voted to allow foreigners to join the Ukrainian military.

 While these units have officially been integrated into the Ukrainian Armed Forces, some units such as the Georgian Legion still exercise some autonomy.
 Prior to the formation of the International Legion, the Georgian Legion was used to train English-speaking foreign volunteers.
 Kacper Rękawek, a researcher on foreign fighters in Ukraine, believes the majority of Western fighters prior to the 2022 Russian invasion of Ukraine passed through the Georgian Legion.

-Other foreign volunteer battalions in the Ukrainian military included the Dzhokhar Dudayev Battalion and Sheikh Mansur Battalion—both formed by anti-Russian and anti-Ramzan Kadyrov Chechens, and the Tactical Group "Belarus" (formed by anti-Lukashenko Belarusians).
+Other foreign volunteer battalions in the Ukrainian military included the Dzhokhar Dudayev Battalion and Sheikh Mansur Battalion –both formed by anti-Russian and anti-Ramzan Kadyrov Chechens, and the Tactical Group "Belarus" (formed by anti-Lukashenko Belarusians).

 While Rękawek said that some foreign fighters that traveled to Ukraine in 2014 held extremist political beliefs and supported the Azov Battalion or the Russian separatist forces in Donbas, the foreign fighters travelling to Ukraine in early 2022 "don't appear to be motivated, as a group, by a certain set of ideological tropes".
 He also said the mobilization of foreign fighters in 2022 is much larger than the mobilization in 2014.
 According to Rękawek, the formation of the International Legion was "an attempt to internationalize the conflict via mobilization of Western individuals for the Ukrainian cause.
 This development would also assist in embarrassing the Western governments, who in the eyes of many Ukrainians are not doing enough to support Kyiv."